 Joshua H. Legate

 Joshua is a video artist and designer of projections, lighting, scenery, and sound for theatre, film, and installations.
-A Montana native, he is a graduate of the The University of Montana where he studied primarily as actor and Stage Technician.
+Raised in Montana, he is a graduate of the The University of Montana where he studied primarily as actor and Stage Technician.

 After graduation he moved to New York, where he earned his Master of Arts Degree with a specialization in lighting design, technical direction, and drama theory and criticism at SUNY Binghamton.